composablesys/collabs/docs/src/advanced/updates.md

 # Updates and Sync

-TODO: Cross-link in CRuntime/AbstractDoc class header

 To synchronize different copies of a document, Collabs gives you _updates_.
 You and your [providers](../guide/providers.html) are responsible for moving these updates around.

 This page describes Collabs's update model and rules for syncing documents.
-It complements the API docs for [CRuntime](TODO) and [AbstractDoc](TODO) (which have the same updated-related APIs).
+It complements the API docs for [CRuntime](../api/collabs/classes/CRuntime.html) and [AbstractDoc](../api/collabs/classes/AbstractDoc.html) (which have the same updated-related APIs).

 For examples of how to work with updates, see our published providers' [source code](https://github.com/composablesys/collabs).

 ## Terminology

-TODO: Link from all 3 transact() functions and CRDTMessageMeta header (should have TODOs)

 An **operation** is a Collab method call that mutates its collaborative state.
-E.g., a call to [CText.insert](TODO).
+E.g., a call to [`CText.insert`](../api/collabs/classes/CText.html#insert).

 A **transaction** is a sequence of operations by the same user.
 These operations are grouped together so that all users apply them together (atomically), without interleaving other operations.

 By default, all Collab operations in the same microtask are grouped into a transaction.
 This is network-efficient and avoids accidentally splitting up compound operations (e.g., CText.insert can be a composition of two lower-level operations).
-However, you can customize this behavior using the TODO option in CRuntime/AbstractDoc's constructor and the [CRuntime.transact](TODO)/[AbstractDoc.transact](TODO) method.
+However, you can customize this behavior using the [`autoTransactions` option](api/collabs/interfaces/RuntimeOptions.html#autoTransactions) in CRuntime/AbstractDoc's constructor and the [CRuntime](../api/collabs/classes/CRuntime.html#transact)/[AbstractDoc](../api/collabs/classes/AbstractDoc.html#transact) method.

 > Although we use the term "transaction", these are not ACID transactions like in a database - it is okay for concurrent transactions to mutate the same state.

 An **update** is a Uint8Array describing a set of transactions.
 They come in two types:

 - A **message** describes a single transaction.
-The user who performed the transaction emits its message in a ["Send" event](TODO) on its CRuntime/AbstractDoc.
-Any user can deliver this message to [CRuntime.receive](TODO)/[AbstractDoc.receive](TODO) to apply the transaction.
+The user who performed the transaction emits its message in a ["Send" event](../api/collabs/interfaces/RuntimeEventsRecord.html#Send) on its CRuntime/AbstractDoc.
+Any user can deliver this message to [CRuntime](../api/collabs/classes/CRuntime.html#receive)/[AbstractDoc](../api/collabs/classes/AbstractDoc.html#receive) to apply the transaction.
 - A **saved state** describes all transactions up to a certain point.
-Any user can call [CRuntime.save](TODO)/[AbstractDoc.save](TODO) at any time to get a saved state describing all transactions applied to their document so far.
-Any user can deliver that saved state to [CRuntime.load](TODO)/[AbstractDoc.load](TODO) to apply all of its transactions.
+Any user can call [CRuntime](../api/collabs/classes/CRuntime.html#save)/[AbstractDoc](../api/collabs/classes/AbstractDoc.html#save) at any time to get a saved state describing all transactions applied to their document so far.
+Any user can deliver that saved state to [CRuntime](../api/collabs/classes/CRuntime.html#load)/[AbstractDoc](../api/collabs/classes/AbstractDoc.html#load) to apply all of its transactions.

 > Messages correspond to op-based CRDTs, while saved states correspond to state-based CRDTs.
 Collabs implements hybrid op-based/state-based CRDTs, which is why you can mix the two kinds of updates.